WaterFutures/AI-for-Drinking-Water-Chlorination-Challenge-IJCAI-25/README.md

 The provided environments are derived from the [WaterChlorinationEnv](env.py) class, which mimics the [Gymnasium Environment](https://gymnasium.farama.org/api/env/) interface.
 Note that the `WaterChlorinationEnv` class is an instantiation of [EpanetMsxControlEnv](https://epyt-control.readthedocs.io/en/stable/epyt_control.envs.html#epyt_control.envs.advanced_quality_control_env.EpanetMsxControlEnv) from the [EPyT-Control package](https://github.com/WaterFutures/EPyT-Control).

 The environment has to be initialized with a scenario configuration, which can be loaded using the `load_scenario()` function from the [scenarios.py](scenarios.py) file -- note that you have to specify the ID of the scenario.
-We provide a total of five 6-day long scenarios for facilitating the training of ML-based methods -- note that all scenarios are for the same water network (same sensors and chlorine injection pumps) but with different (randomized) contamination events.
+We provide a total of **ten** $6$-day long scenarios for facilitating the training of ML-based methods -- note that all scenarios are for the same water network (same sensors and chlorine injection pumps) but with different (randomized) contamination events.
-Later on (2nd June), we will provide more 6-day long scenarios as well as a $365$ day long scenario.
+Furthermore, soon we will release an $11$th scenario available, which is $365$ days long.
 You can assume that the secret test scenario will be of the same form -- i.e., $365$ days long, same network, and same sensors and chlorine injection pumps.
+Note that the simulation of the $365$-day long scenario takes a considerable amount of time.
+We recommend to start with the $6$-day long scenarios.

 Usage: